-Corequisite for this course: RT1001 OR pre-2023-2024 TR1001 Religious and Theological Interpretation Planned frequency of offerings: biennially (every other year)
+Corequisite for this course: RT1001 OR pre-2023-2024 TR1001 Religious and Theological Interpretation

 This course introduces students to the history, themes, and message of the Qur'an.
 We will survey its historical development.
 This course examines the Qur'an as an expression of religious life and the foundational text of Muslims.
 A wide range of topics will be explored including the historicity of the Qur'an, methodologies of interpretation, modern questions and problems, themes and literary styles, and art.
 Special emphasis is placed on the lived experience of Muslims as they interact with the Qur'an culturally, spiritually and religiously.